 Finding safety in the body before you begin

-I begin sessions with slow nasal breaths and longer exhales.
-A hand on the heart or belly helps you build a felt sense of safety in the body.
+Start with slow nasal breaths and longer exhales.
+Place a hand on your heart or belly to build a felt sense of safety in the body.
+If you notice intense sensations or distress, stop and use grounding until you feel steadier.

 Setting clear intentions and choosing whom to approach

-- Choose an ancestor by noting who arises as you breathe or which relationship holds the most charge.
+- Choose an ancestor by observing who appears in your mind during grounding or which relationship carries the most emotional charge.

-- Create a small sacred space — clear a spot, light a candle, place a photo to mark time for practice.
+- Create a small sacred space — clear a spot, dim the lights, light a candle or lamp, and place a photo or object to mark time for practice.

-- Pause and invite support when needed; a trusted friend or coach can hold you if the material feels big.
+- Pause and invite support when needed; a trusted friend, mentor, or licensed coach can hold space if the material feels big.

 My step-by-step practice: connecting with ancestors and restoring flow